jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 I combine technical ability with creativity and commercial awareness to create new opportunities from data.

-With over 8 years experience working within a rapidly growing tech business, I am comfortable operating at all levels from senior management down to engineers, analysts and execs working on day to day delivery.
+With over 8 years' experience working within a rapidly growing tech business, I am comfortable operating at all levels from senior management down to engineers, analysts and execs working on day to day delivery.

-I work on a daily basis with members of our senior management team, but am equally as happy rolling my sleaves up in order to get things done 'on the ground'.
+I work on a daily basis with members of our senior management team, but am equally as happy rolling my sleeves up in order to get things done 'on the ground'.

 My experience working both within and in support of commercial teams means I am able to balance pragmatism with foresight to deliver in both the short and long terms.